 Looking back at your trajectory as an artist, how would you say your work has developed?

 While I do enjoy looking at the artworks I created years ago, I sense an absence of peace and happiness in it.
 The art I make these days gives me peace and happiness.
 It gives me a sense of immense possibilities and as time has passed the recognition my work has received has increased.
 My artworks receive a lot of appreciation from people in India and abroad.

 What inspires you?
 Where do you find ideas for your work?

 Nature has been a consistent theme in my paintings.
-It is every-changing and always fascinating.
-I never draw nature in sharp definition because it is never static.
+It is ever-changing and always fascinating.
+I never draw nature in the sharp definition because it is never static.
 Elusive, fleeting and mysterious- that’s how nature always is.
 My paintings try to capture this quality of nature and its sense of movement.
 Since I stay in Haryana, I am surrounded by nature and continue to be hugely inspired by its many faces.